Colorado Child Custody Laws

 Divorce cases involving children almost always require difficult, and even painful, negotiations over child custody.
-The same can be said of non-married parents who decide to separate and must raise the sensitive question of how custody will be allocated.
+The same can be said of non-married parents who decide to separate, which raises the sensitive question of how custody will be allocated.

-It is highly advantageous for a divorcing parent should be represented by a lawyer who is experienced in helping clients navigate custody negotiations.
+It is highly advantageous for a divorcing parent to be represented by a lawyer well-versed in Colorado child custody laws and experienced in helping clients navigate custody negotiations.
 The legal team at Divorce Matters® has successfully handled thousands of dissolutions of marriage cases in Colorado that have involved complex issues from child custody to parental decision-making authority to parental relocation and beyond.
-Every child custody attorney at Divorce Matters is a seasoned legal advocate who is committed to helping each client work towards the best solution for themselves and their family.
+Every child custody attorney at Divorce Matters® is a seasoned legal advocate who is committed to helping each client work toward the best solution for themselves and their family.

 It is important for divorcing parents to understand that Colorado does not use the terms “joint custody” or “sole custody.”
 Instead, Colorado’s family law courts speak in terms of parental responsibility, which is broken down into the following two components: